 If you are a Utility employee working in California, you are eligible for coverage under the Voluntary Disability and Paid Family Leave Benefit Plan (Voluntary Plan or VP).

-VPDI is a wage replacement benefit only; you may be eligible for a leave of absence under the Family and Medical Leave Act (FMLA)/ California Family Rights Act (CFRA), Pregnancy Disability Leave (PDL) other similar state or local leave law or PG&E’s company medical leave.
+VPDI is a wage replacement benefit only and is not a type of leave of absence.
+You may be eligible for a leave of absence under the Family and Medical Leave Act (FMLA)/ California Family Rights Act (CFRA), Pregnancy Disability Leave (PDL) other similar state or local leave law or PG&E’s company medical leave.

-Once sick leave has been exhausted, Voluntary Plan Disability Insurance (VPDI) provides income replacement up to a non-taxable amount of 60% of your basic wage rate prior to disability.
+Once you are suffering a wage loss, Voluntary Plan Disability Insurance (VPDI) provides income replacement up to a non-taxable amount of 60% of your basic wage rate prior to disability.